The Future of Wearable Technology in Healthcare

 Offline Support for Poor Network Environments

-In remote or rural areas, apps must continue functioning without stable internet, caching data locally, and syncing automatically when the connection resumes.
+In remote or rural areas, apps must continue to function without stable internet, caching data locally, and syncing automatically when the connection is resumed.
 This is critical for continuity of care.

 Health Insights with Personalized Recommendations